 A tax credit is a direct, dollar for dollar, reduction in the amount of money a taxpayer must pay in taxes for a given year.
-For example, if a taxpayer owes $5,000 in taxes to the Internal Revenue Service, but has a $3,000 credit, he only pays $2,000.
+For example, if a taxpayer owes $5,000 in taxes to the Internal Revenue Service or Department of Revenue, but has a $3,000 credit, he only pays $2,000.
 Thus he pockets the $3,000 he would otherwise have to pay in taxes.
 A credit is much better than a deduction which merely reduces a taxpayer’s income and puts him in a lower tax bracket.

 Time and time again, we hear that these programs make the numbers work for development projects.
 Louisiana is consistently one of the top ten performing states in the nation, both for the number of historic rehabilitation projects completed and dollars leveraged.
 To date, historic rehabilitation tax credits have leverage over $3.7 billion in investment in historic properties in Louisiana alone.